 Deploying Microsoft Teams but have Webex Teams Users?

-In the Collaboration IT world, Microsoft Teams is now a big topic of conversation.
-With Microsoft Teams Free launched recently, more businesses will likely be giving Microsoft Teams a chance, especially if they already use Office 365.
+With Microsoft Teams Free launched recently, more businesses will likely be giving it a chance, especially if they already use Office 365.

 Microsoft Teams Free is new, but, collaboration is not.
 If you use Cisco hardware for video conferencing, this could mean you have users already using Cisco Webex Teams for messaging.
 Using two or more messaging platforms within your organization isn’t inherently wrong.
 However, when unifying communication, there are potential friction points if not architected appropriately.
 Consider the following: